This super cute boxy top pattern is a great beginner project, coming together really quickly. You won't be able to stop at just one!

-Matchy Matchy Sewing Club not only sell PDF sewing patterns, but fabric by the metre and accessories.
-They also provide access to an online community for all sewists that goes by the motto;
+Matchy Matchy Sewing Club not only sell PDF sewing patterns, but fabric by the metre and accessories, and access to an online community for all sewists.

 The Matchy Matchy Sewing Club patterns are available in PDF only.
 Once you have purchased your pattern you will be emailed a link that allows you to download your PDF sewing pattern.
 This download will provide you with access to:

 A4 print at home pattern - 30 pages

 The pattern includes sizes XXS - 6XL (bust 31” - 64” / 79cm - 162cm), and two views, which differ in their sleeve design;

 View B features a 3/4 length drop shoulder gathered sleeve with band.

 While I can appreciate the convenience of printing at home, I don't particularly like the method of sticking 20+ A4 pages together.
 Not only is it time consuming, and requires a lot of space, but I feel it can be a little less accurate at times.
 Therefore, I opted to have the sewing instructions, A0 pattern pages and mood boards printed at a copy shop.
 This of course, is down to personal preference.

 The pattern pieces themselves are really clearly marked, and the sizing is easily differentiable.
 There are seven pattern pieces in total for View A and nine for View B.